PHAR - Pharmacy

 PHAR 601 Forum / Student Portfolios / Professional Development I

 Credits 0-1.
 0-1 Lecture Hours.
-In this two-semester course, students are exposed to leaders within the profession, practitioners from various settings, leading researchers and scientists, and other renowned individuals who discuss career opportunities, latest research results and the practice of pharmacy.
-Student portfolio assignments are due each semester.
-Offered: Fall and spring semesters.
+Two-semester course; exposure to leaders within the profession, practitioners from various settings, leading researchers and scientists, and other renowned individuals; discussion of career opportunities, latest research results and the practice of pharmacy; portfolio assignments due each semester.
+May be repeated.
 Prerequisite: Admission to Doctor of Pharmacy Program.

 PHAR 602 Core Recitation (P1)